MewsSystems/gitbook-pos-api/use-cases/inventory.md

 GET [PlatformAddress]/api/v2/products
 ```

-Further detail can be obtained via linked entities such as `productType` (e.g. food or beverage), `modifierSet` (product qualifiers, such as pizza toppings) and `productVariant`.
+Further detail can be obtained via linked entities such as `productType` (e.g. food or beverage), `modifierSets` (product qualifiers, such as pizza toppings) and `productVariants`.
 These can be included in the response by using the same request but specifying the relevant include query parameters – see [Essential guide > Relationships](../essential-guide/relationships.md).

 #### Example request:

 ```
-GET [PlatformAddress]/api/v2/products?include=productType,modifierSet,productVariant
+GET [PlatformAddress]/api/v2/products?include=productType,modifierSets,productVariants
 ```

 ### Pagination